 Pests, weeds and diseases

-At Local Land Services, we support you to manage pests, weeds and diseases to meet your Australian biosecurity legislation and run a profitable farming enterprise.
+At Local Land Services, we support you to fulfil your responsibilities to manage pests, weeds, and diseases under Australian biosecurity legislation and run a profitable farming enterprise.

-Maintaining biosecurity helps to prevent risks that could negatively impact your business and our agricultural industry, markets and economy.
+Maintaining pest and plant biosecurity helps to prevent risks that could negatively impact your business and our agricultural industry, markets and economy.

 The Biosecurity Act 2015 was passed by parliament to provide greater flexibility in the response, management and control of biosecurity risks across the country.